mrkkrp/ebal/README.md

 * `ebal-init` that acts as a wizard helping create new Cabal project;

-* `ebal-execute` — this allows to perform any command while visiting any file or directory in a project.
+* `ebal-execute`—this allows to perform any command while visiting any file or directory in a project.

 You can create key bindings for these commands to simplify interaction.
 I advise creating of simple key binding at least for `ebal-execute`, since you